Skip to main content

 Amerzone The Explorer's Legacy was developed by Microids Studio Paris.

-Amerzone The Explorer's Legacy has received positive reviews from players.
-Most players liked this game for its story but disliked it for its replayability.
+Amerzone The Explorer's Legacy has received mostly positive reviews from players and mostly positive reviews from critics.
+Most players liked Amerzone The Explorer's Legacy for its story but disliked it for its optimization.

 Amerzone The Explorer's Legacy is a single player game.

-Similar games include Syberia: The World Before, Riven, Syberia, The House of Da Vinci 3, Syberia II and others.
+Similar games include Riven, Amerzone: The Explorer's Legacy, Syberia: The World Before, Call of the Sea, Ether One and others.